Samuel Manhom, one of the Lost Boys of South Sudan, came to Australia after 12 years in a Kenyan refugee camp.

 Sam’s mission is to build a village primary school that will encourage the growth of civil society and contribute towards the building of a new self reliant South Sudan.

 The Rotary Club of Manningham very generously kick-started fund raising.
 Since then we have received support from all over Melbourne.
-We are about to start building but still need your help to complete Stage 1 of the project.

 To help us realise Sam’s dream follow this link: